 Pink salmon, also known as kokanee, are popular game fish in many parts of the world.
 They are often shy and feed exclusively on plankton.
 Most anglers use a medium-sized eight to twelve-pound rod with 150 yards of ten-pound monofilament line for these fish.
 Popular lures include small pink spoons, buzz bombs, and hotrods.

-Two varieties of bass are hybrid and white, with the former being a silvery-gray color, and the latter a pale blue or yellow color.
-The two species are essentially the same, though, with the exception of stripes and a tooth patch in the middle of the tongue.
-Hybrid bass are the most commonly caught of the two, but white bass are slightly larger.
+Two varieties of bass are hybrid and white, with the former being a silvery-gray color and the latter a pale blue or yellow color.
+The two species are essentially the same, except for stripes and a tooth patch in the middle of the tongue.
+Hybrid bass is the most commonly caught of the two, but white bass is slightly larger.

 Several species of this fish are native to North America, including the largemouth and the smallmouth varieties.
 White Bass is the most common species, although it is a relatively rare species in the Midwest.
 It is a fast-growing sport fish with a body length between its parents and is often found near larger populations.
 Hybrids, are also common in lakes.

 Although the species is similar in appearance, their main differences include diet and habitat preferences.
 Striped Bass feed on anything alive, including shad, mollusks, and other fish.
 They feed primarily during the day and move to shallower waters at night.
 Hybrids and White Bass feed on other species of forage fish.